-Click on ‘My Caminos’ in the menu bar at the top of the page for a drop down list of all six camino routes, each with a daily report from along the way.
+Click on ‘My Caminos’ in the menu bar at the top of the page for a drop down list of all seven camino routes, each with a daily report from along the way.
 Or click on the links given below.

-Check out Camino Frances for daily reports from the Camino de Santiago (Frances route), 500+ miles across northern Spain from the Pyrenees through Santiago de Compostela to Finisterre – which I walked with my daughter in April/May 2013
+Camino Frances for daily reports from the Camino de Santiago (Frances route), 500+ miles across northern Spain from the Pyrenees through Santiago de Compostela to Finisterre – which I walked with my daughter in April/May 2013

 In 2014 I walked the Camino Portuguese.
 I set off from Lisbon in May and travelled north through Portugal, across the Spanish border and on to Santiago de Compostela (670 km’s).
 The daily posts are full of photos and useful information for future pilgrims.

 2015 saw me walking the Camino Mozárabe from Málaga.
 This little-walked camino is very lonely for the first 500 km and I was lucky to find a walking partner for company.
 We saw only three other pilgrims during eighteen days of walking.
 At Mérida the Mozárabe meets the Via de la Plata and there are many pilgrims from this point on.
 I took the Sanabrés variant of the VdlP and after reaching Santiago I walked on to Finisterre.
 52 days walking and 1,365 kms.
 I provide a lot of information in these posts that I hope will be useful to future pilgrims taking this route.